 If you don’t live in Marin or the San Francisco bay area, I suggest searching for some of the best divorce attorneys in your city or town and asking for their recommendations.
-You will probably have to pay for a consultation, but if you do, consider it an investment in your future and seize the opportunity.
-Top notch trial attorneys are usually very familiar and have experience with mediators and can share their insight and opinions about the mediator’s style and core competencies.
+You will probably have to pay for a consultation.
+If you do, consider it an investment in your future and seize the opportunity.
+Top notch trial attorneys are usually very familiar with mediators and can provide insight about the mediator’s style and core competencies.
 You also may ask your friends and family for mediator recommendations and do online research – but keep in mind that online reviews can be misleading and not always accurate measures of a mediator’s abilities.

 I believe the best way to find a skilled mediator is through referrals and in-person meetings where you should be able to get a sense of how the mediator operates.

-I also believe there is very little information available to help you select a skilled mediator, which is why I would like to share with you, these three practical facts to keep in mind during your search for your divorce mediator.
+I also believe there is very little information available to help you select a skilled mediator, which is why I would like to share with you, these three practical facts to keep in mind during your search for a mediator.

 1. It isn’t always easy to find a skilled divorced mediator and often, it can be very difficult.
 For a variety of reasons there always seems to be a shortage of highly skilled divorce mediators or they are well kept secrets.
 I can only speculate as to why this is the case, so I won’t.
 Instead I simply want to make you aware of this fact and urge you to be persistent and diligent in your search even if it feels arduous.

 2. Not all mediators are created equal.
-Divorce mediation is not a regulated profession, which means that anyone who decides he or she wants to be a divorce mediator can set up shop without training, in depth knowledge of divorce laws and procedures or regulation.
-The lack or regulation and legal knowledge can prove detrimental in a number of ways therefore I suggest working with a divorce mediator who also is a family law attorney with a working knowledge of current family laws and mediation principles.
+Divorce mediation is not a regulated profession, which means that anyone who decides he or she wants to be a divorce mediator can set up shop without training, knowledge of divorce laws and procedures or regulation.
+The lack of regulation and legal knowledge can prove detrimental in a number of ways.
+Therefore I suggest working with a divorce mediator who also is a family law attorney.

 3. A skilled mediator is usually worth his/her weight in gold, but doesn’t have to cost as much.
 There are divorce mediators charging upwards of $750 hourly for their services.
 I have represented many divorcing multimillionaires in the San Francisco bay area who successfully mediated divorce settlements without paying more than $600 hourly for the mediators’ services.
 That said, if you have extremely unique issues in your divorce that require very specialized knowledge and a qualified divorce mediator comes highly recommended, his/her fees may be justified even if they are $750 hourly or more.